Cost of Healthcare in Retirement

 HSAs are similar to individual retirement accounts.
 Both employers and individuals can contribute pre-tax dollars for eligible individuals.
 Distributions are tax-exempt provided they are used for qualifying medical expenses.
 Additionally, HSAs do not have to be spent in the current calendar year, so the balance can be carried over indefinitely.

-According to the Nationwide survey, 65 percent of workers are not using their HSA as an investment vehicle.
+According to national surveys, 65 percent of workers are not using their HSA as an investment vehicle.
 Money in an HSA can be invested in stocks, bonds, mutual funds, certificates of deposit, and other similar investments.
 What’s more, to offset the cost of healthcare in retirement, HSAs offer a triple tax benefit:

 - Funds are deposited pre-tax